samueldr/generous/README.markdown

 and many IDEs makes it harder to use and maintain the project files needed to compile the projects.

-Some tools are doing project generation, but they are note specialized in that venue; they generally take over the compilation process and leaves the project to be nothing more than a shell that calls the build tool.
+Some tools are doing project generation, but they are not specialized in that venue; they generally take over the compilation process and leaves the project to be nothing more than a shell that calls the build tool.